darrenmessenger/the-monkees/README.md

 ### Header

-The image has been clicked to make sure it takes the user back to the landing page.
+The main title has been clicked to make sure it takes the user back to the landing page.

 ### Navigation

 On the top of each page there is a navigation bar with 6 menu items.
 Each menu item has been tested on each page to ensure it takes the user to the correct page.
 When each menu item is hovered over then that menu was tested to make sure the use of Hover.css rectangle out is working.

 When on a large screen the 6 menu items are across the top in one line.
 On a medium screen the menu items are on 2 rows of 3 items each.
-On a small screen the menu items disappear and a burger button appears which, when clicked, displays the menu items on 2 rows of 3 items each.
+On a small screen the menu items disappear and a bootstrap burger button appears which, when clicked, displays the menu items on 2 rows of 3 items each.
 If clicked again the menu will disappear again.

 ### Home